LVParkinson/Alaska-Berry-Futures/README.md

 - See section "Precipitation, pollinator success" above

 > Concerns about bog blueberry plants are mentioned in at least 16 climate adaptation plans from communities across Alaska. - page 13

+- Katie Spellman (klspellman *at* alaska.edu) reviewed climate adaptation plans from across the state for mentions of berries and berry-related concerns.
+She and Christa Mulder also ran community listening sessions.
+For more information, please contact her directly.

 ### Lowbush cranberry
 > At least eleven Alaskan communities mention lowbush cranberry in their climate adaptation plans.
 Many are particularly concerned with changes in the variability of timing and abundance of harvests. - page 4

+- Katie Spellman (klspellman *at* alaska.edu) reviewed climate adaptation plans from across the state for mentions of berries and berry-related concerns.
+She and Christa Mulder also ran community listening sessions.
+For more information, please contact her directly.

 > **Figure 6** - page 10
 > While most of Alaska is unlikely to get that hot in June, even with climate warming, the Interior may start to see negative effects from high temperatures if no efforts to reduce greenhouse gas emissions are undertaken and temperatures rise as